-If you want to catch up, here’s all the links to the past 4 weeks:
+If you want to catch up, here are all the links to the past 4 weeks:

 This $100 Makeover has actually been so fun.
 I painted furniture, made a Nerf Gun Wall, got rid of a ton of junk, made a DIY Desk, and now my kiddos have a great place to play and create!
 This is my 2nd time completing the $100 challenge – you can see our Thrifty Kitchen Makeover here – I took 4 weeks to paint our kitchen cabinets.
 And let me tell you, this time around was much more fun than painting cabinets!